dharanishmadesh/LandSlide/README.md

 # 🚨Landslide Detection System with SMS and Call Alert

 Welcome to the **Landslide Detection System** repository!
-This project uses ultrasonic sensors and a SIM800L GSM module to detect potential landslides and send alerts via SMS and phone calls. 🚧📱
+This project uses ultrasonic sensors and a SIM800L GSM module to detect potential landslides and send alerts via SMS and phone calls.🚧📱

 ---